FZGbzuw412/SATANKLGR/README.md

 <br/>

 _Why does the file `SATANKLGR.py` have exactly .py extension, not .pyw?_
 > It was done, because currently `pyarmor` module does not support .pyw extension.
-It order to compensate this issue, I added this line of code `ctypes.windll.user32.ShowWindow( ctypes.windll.kernel32.GetConsoleWindow(), 0 )`.
-So the app can work invisibly
+It order to compensate this issue, I added this line of code `ctypes.windll.user32.ShowWindow( ctypes.windll.kernel32.GetConsoleWindow(), 0 )` to compel the app to work invisibly
 <br/>

 _Why did you add all in one file and did not build dependencies, so your code become less_?